How to make the most of your masked language model for protein engineering: Experiments

 In Fig \ref{fig:invitro-developability}C, we show germline bias.
 Positive values indicate mutations toward more germline-typical residues.
 Recall that while increased humanness is usually good for antibody therapeutics optimization (i.e. reduced immunogenicity), positive germline bias can be problematic for binding specificity \citep{olsen2024addressing}.
 We see that Sapiens Gibbs-argmax and Sapiens Beam, but not Sapiens Gibbs, have high germline bias.
 This is consistent with the observation in \citet{olsen2024addressing} that Sapiens has high germline bias, and with our observation that Gibbs sampling often fails to elicit sequences that are consistent with that model's preferences.

 In Fig \ref{fig:invitro-mutations}A, we reassuringly see that the successful supervised methods still heavily mutated the CDR regions, like the unsupervised methods.
 On the other hand, in Fig \ref{fig:invitro-mutations}B, we see that they were systematically different from unsupervised methods in that they more frequently mutated the VL rather than the VH chain.
 In Fig \ref{fig:invitro-mutations}C, showing pairwise diversity, we see that our beam search method and especially our guidance-based methods had less pairwise diversity.
 However, it's important to note that this experiment reflects diversity when using a single seed.
 As shown in our \textit{in silico} evaluation, beam search had less intra-seed diversity, while maintaining inter-seed diversity.
-Low intra-seed diversity means that children of the same seed tend to share the same mutated positions and especially the same new residues, whereas low inter-seed diversity means that variants from different seeds are converging to the same part of sequence space; the latter is more problematic.